How to become a Mentor or Mentee

 We love Ben Franklin quotes.

-Yep, I said it.
+Yep.
 Anyone can become a mentor or a mentee.

 Both Mentors & Mentees are people to admire and respect.
 Mentees and Mentors both have experiences in life and careers that can be shared and benefit others.
 I have participated in quite a few different mentoring programs, and know that when done right, the mentor/mentee relationship can be a mutually beneficial learning experience.